-However, if you want to look for a deeper explanation, it would be that the concussion is a head injury caused by blow or jolt to the skull, which produces a swelling on the brain and temporarily stops brain functions.
+A more thorough definition is that a concussion is a head injury caused by a blow to the skull.
+The blow produces a swelling on the brain and temporarily stops certain brain functions.

-The concussion is the most common traumatic brain injury (or TBI) and can be also caused by a blow to the body that makes the brain move bounce in the interior of the skull.
+Concussion is the most common traumatic brain injury and can be also caused by a blow to the body that makes the brain bounce off the skull walls.

-Our brain is protected by the skull and the spinal fluid which acts as a buffer.
-When we suffer a hard blow, the brain moves, and slams in the skull.
-These movements cause physical damage and abnormal chemical reactions in the brain, which can lead to cell damage and other side effects.
+The brain floats in the skull and is surrounded by spinal fluid which acts as a buffer.
+When we suffer a hard blow, the inertia slams the brain on the skull wall—this has the potential to cause physical damage and abnormal chemical reactions in the brain, which can lead to a traumatic brain injury.

 Symptoms of a concussion

 Most concussion symptoms occur almost immediately after the injury (or a few hours or days after), and last from several days to a week.
-Some symptoms tend to last up to a year.
+In extreme cases, concussion symptoms can last up to a year.

 - Vomiting and nausea

 - Difficulties with motor skills and balancing

 - Light sensitivity and seeing bright lights

 - Blurred or double vision